Raffzahn/MakeExpROM/README.md

 The original 1981 PC had no provision to detect additional software in ROM, not even for the _User ROM_.
 It wasn't unti the 1983 [PC-XT](https://en.wikipedia.org/wiki/IBM_Personal_Computer_XT) that introduced a scan for Option ROMs as it needed a way to activate its (still optional) Fixed Disk controller.
 The same functionality was later added to the still produced IBM-PC with its 10/27/82 Revision.

-To activte such additional ROM code the BIOS scanned, after basic system initialisation, the address range between the end of the default graphics RAM at `C8000h` and right until the free option ROM socket at`F4000h` (*3) for
+To activte such additional ROM code the BIOS scannes, after basic system initialisation (*3), the address range between the end of the default graphics RAM at `C8000h` and right until the free option ROM socket at`F4000h` (*4,5)  for
 - a two byte signature  f _AAh 55h_ at a 2 KiB border
 - took the following byte as a length in 512 byte pages
 - added up all bytes in those pages modulo 256